Anytime-Valid Quantum State Tomography via Confidence Sequences: Introduction

 \section{Introduction}

-Quantum state tomography (QST) is a fundamental procedure for characterizing quantum systems, enabling the estimation of an unknown quantum state from measurement outcomes.
-As quantum technologies mature and scale toward practical applications in computing, communication, and sensing, the ability to accurately estimate and validate quantum states becomes increasingly critical~\cite{yu2022statistical}.
+Quantum state tomography (QST) is a fundamental procedure for characterizing quantum systems, enabling the estimation of an unknown quantum state from measurement outcomes~\cite{yu2022statistical}.
 Traditional QST methods provide point estimates or credible regions based on accumulated data, but they lack rigorous guarantees in the presence of misspecified models or when inference is performed sequentially.
 As illustrated in Fig. \ref{fig:bloch_spheres}, the goal of this paper is to augment existing QST techniques by associating current state estimates with confidence sets that are guaranteed to contain the true quantum state with a user-defined probability \emph{uniformly} over time.

 QST has been extensively studied from both frequentist and Bayesian perspectives.
 Maximum likelihood estimation (MLE) for quantum states was explored in~\cite{PhysRevA.55.R1561}, providing consistent point estimates but no uncertainty quantification.
-The works~\cite{Blume_Kohout_2010} and \cite{huszar2012adaptive} developed Bayesian methods using Markov chain Monte Carlo (MCMC) and sequential importance sampling (SIS) to construct posterior estimates and credible regions.
+The works~\cite{Blume_Kohout_2010} and \cite{huszar2012adaptive} developed Bayesian methods to construct posterior estimates and credible regions.
 The statistical validity of these techniques relies on the correct specification of the prior distribution.
 Recent advances have explored compressed sensing techniques~\cite{gross2010quantum}, adaptive measurement strategies~\cite{huszar2012adaptive}, and machine learning approaches~\cite{torlai2018neural,carrasquilla2019reconstructing,10.1109/TSP.2025.3546655}.
 There is also an important line of work on estimating specific properties of quantum states, rather than recovering the full state~\cite{Elben_2022}.

 The problem of providing rigorous error bounds for QST has been addressed by several recent works.
 Notably, the paper~\cite{blume2012robust} introduced confidence regions based on the likelihood ratio that offer rigorous frequentist coverage guarantees (see also \cite{Renner} for a related theoretical study).
 While this method provides reliable error bounds, it is designed for a \emph{fixed sample size}.
 That is, the confidence regions are theoretically valid only for a predetermined number of measurements decided before data collection begins.
 This limitation poses challenges in sequential or adaptive scenarios where the experimenter may wish to monitor the state estimate in real-time, make decisions based on intermediate results, or stop the experiment when a desired accuracy is reached.